UK To Announce Biggest Asylum Overhaul in Decades - UrduPoint

 "We should not judge how worthy someone is of asylum by how they arrived here," he said.

 "The proposals effectively create an unfair two-tiered system, whereby someone's case and the support they receive is judged on how they entered the country and not on their need for protection.
 This is inhumane."
-The government will also seek to reform the judicial process to speed up the removal process, said the Home Office, and make it "much harder for people to be granted refugee status based on unsubstantiated claims".
+The government will also seek to reform the judicial process to speed up removal of illegal immigrants, said the Home Office, and make it "much harder for people to be granted refugee status based on unsubstantiated claims".

 More stringent age assessment tests will also take place "to stop adult migrants pretending to be children".

-Roughly 8,500 people arrived in Britain having made the perilous crossing of the Channel in small boats last year.
+Last year, roughly 8,500 people arrived in Britain having made the perilous crossing of the Channel in small boats.

 The opposition Labour party's interior spokesman, Nick Thomas-Symonds, said he feared the plans would do "next to nothing to stop people making dangerous crossings, and risk withdrawing support from desperate people, such as victims of human trafficking".